mischievousjayden/LifeKitv2/README.md

 Our Work Flow

 We will be following a model of forks and branches.
-We each work on our own fork, and only Mark (who's managing operations) can merge to the master repo.
+We each work on our own fork, and only me (who's managing operations) can merge to the master repo.
 If your git-fu fails you and everything is completely messed up, it won't affect anyone else this way, and you can always do a clean pull from master to reset everything.

 First Steps